yoavfreund/shapeology_code/experiments/Diary.md

 Problems:
 1. For the stride of 30um, it will takes about 5 hours for one section and more than 1000 hours in total.
 Wall time is much greater than cpu time.
+2. Codes stop half way without error reports.
+It may due to memory issues.

 Tuesday, Auguest 13, 2019
 Progress: